-3. Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width.
-This is suitable for the incoming image which is in 4:3, 16:9, or 16:10 and you want to make most use of the screen without altering the image's aspect ratio.
+3. Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal width.
+This is suitable for the incoming image which is either in 4:3 nor 16:9 and you want to make most use of the screen without altering the image's aspect ratio.